Diversity Week celebrates our commitment to creating an inclusive and connected university community that embraces our diversity on campus.

 About Diversity Week

-Proudly presented by the Faculty of Arts in collaboration with the VCA and UMSU People of Colour Department, the week invites all students to embrace and celebrate Diversity here on campus.
-Diversity Week will be held 18-22 March with an exciting program of keynote speakers, performances, workshops and social events.
-We encourage everyone to participate and create a community where everyone is proud to belong.
+Proudly presented by the Faculty of Arts, the week invites all students to embrace and celebrate our curiosity, our conversations and our community.
+Diversity Week will have an exciting program of opportunities, performances, workshops and social events.

 Wellbeing and support services